 Curve card app has limits set on how much you can spend and withdraw in a day, a month, or a year.
 These limits increase over time as you cultivate a “spending history” and pass Curve’s risk checks.

 - Curve Black and Curve Metal Plan limits.
 The limits are higher for the two card types.
-The daily spending limit is £3, 750 and the daily withdrawal limit is £1,000.
+The daily Curve spending limit is £3, 750 and the Curve daily limit for withdrawal is £1,000.

 Curve Supported Countries